 I already had one of my roadtrip PAs, Kasia, on shift.
 I asked the other roadtripping PA, Filipe, to join us yesterday.
 My view was the trip had gone too far, and wanted to explore all alternatives before cancelling.
 However, they had to be happy with the outcome too.
 Without an adapted motorhome, caravan or funds to buy one; this option was obsolete.
 The only other way was to take my adapted car (with ramp and hand controls, plus the option for my PAs to drive as well) and find accommodation.

 We looked again at the route.
 Between us we knew a few contacts who could offer accommodation.
 There is no way I could afford hotels every night with the budget!
 Some of the places would not be wheelchair accessible though.
-Filipe has managed to lift me and so this was an option still.
+Filipe has managed to lift me on several occasions before, and so this was an option still.
 However Kasia cannot lift me alone, and was meant to do the route from Austria to home (the second leg).

 After some further thinking, I suggested we take a shorter route, and Filipe to do the whole trip (meaning I did not need my hoist for lifting or total wheelchair accessible accommodation).
 I was still concerned for Kasia missing out on the trip and working less days.
 However, she agreed to support me in Poland (with Filipe just lifting me and taking some time out the rest of the day), and then I will be back in the UK earlier than originally planned, when Kasia will start working again.

 Therefore guys, I am still going next Saturday!

 I still require the funds for the ferry, fuel and some accommodation.
 The new route is below.
 If you know anyone in Vilnius, Warsaw, Krokow or Prague please let me know.